godotengine/godot-website/collections/_article/godot-gets-new-inspector.md

 #### Proper Array and Dictionary editing

 With the old inspector, editing arrays and dictionaries was more or less a hack.
-A new proxy object was created that would edit it, which requiered going into a separate inspector.
+A new proxy object was created that would edit it, which required going into a separate inspector.
 Undo and Redo also did not work well on it, given the hacky nature.

 Currently, editing them is done properly and without even going to a sub-inspector.
 Here is an example of two arrays, of different types, being edited at the same time.
 Arrays can be collapsed to save vertical space.